Q. Why did you receive this grant?

 A. As these towns implement their plans, they will become places that are highly competitive for new job and housing growth in Southern Maine.
 Sustain Southern Maine’s first group of pilot locations were chosen based on where we see the market going.
 We will tap into the market’s desires for safe, livable, and walkable neighborhoods, with choices of housing and transportation.
 We will work with municipalities to learn how to create an economically sustainable and livable community, and the lessons we learn can be used throughout the region by other communities as they choose.

 A. They can be in every community, small and large.
-They can range in size from a local neighborhood to a rural hamlet to a village center to a portion of an urban downtown.
+They can range in size from an urban neighborhood to a rural crossroads to a village center.
 But across these ranges there are some common characteristics:

 - Mixed use, with residential, commercial, with civic or open space